 The Committee shall hold such regular or special meetings as its members deem necessary or appropriate.

 The Committee shall have full access to all books, records, facilities and personnel of the Company as deemed necessary or appropriate by any member of the Committee to discharge the responsibilities hereunder, including human resources, legal counsel or other personnel assisting in the preparation of the CD&A for the Company's filings with the SEC.
 The Committee shall have the authority to obtain, at the expense of the Company, advice and assistance from internal or external legal, accounting or other advisors and consultants.
-The Committee shall also have sole authority to retain and terminate any such external legal, accounting or other advisors and consultants, including any compensation consultant, to assist in the evaluation of director, chief executive officer or senior executive compensation (each an "Advisor").
+The Committee shall also have sole authority to retain, terminate and oversee any such external legal, accounting or other advisors and consultants, including any compensation consultant, to assist in the evaluation of director, chief executive officer or senior executive compensation (each an "Advisor").
 The Committee shall have the sole authority to approve any such Advisor's reasonable fees and other retention terms, all at the Company’s expense.
 The Committee shall evaluate whether any Advisor retained or to be retained by it has any conflict of interest in accordance with Item 407(e)(3)(iv) of Regulation S-K promulgated under the Securities Act of 1933, as amended from time to time.